ohadre/oxy-journey/docs_ai/session_log.md

     - Player lives are correctly impacted by collisions.
     - The game provides a more continuous and predictable challenge regarding obstacles.
     - Architecture documentation (`02_architecture_overview.md`) updated to reflect these changes.

+## 2025-05-12 Q&A System - Initial Setup & Localization

+- **Goal:** Begin implementation of the Q&A system, focusing on data structure, localization, and initial fetching.
+- **Key Decisions & Refinements:**
+    - Questions will be stored in `public/data/questions.json`.
+    - Added support for English ('en') and Hebrew ('he') localization directly within the JSON structure and TypeScript types.
+    - `QuestionType` now includes 'open-question'.
+    - Question `topic` field added.
+    - "Correctly answered" status will reset per game.
+If all unique questions are answered, they will repeat.
+    - For PoC, open questions will just accept input; AI review is a future feature.
+- **Implementation Steps:**
+    - Created `src/types/question.types.ts` with `LanguageCode`, `LocalizedText`, `LocalizedAnswerOption`, `Question`, and `DisplayQuestion` interfaces to support multilingual questions.
+    - Updated `public/data/questions.json` with a new structure supporting `LocalizedText` for `text`, `options.text`, and `explanation`.
+Populated sample questions with English and placeholder Hebrew.
+    - Created `src/lib/questionService.ts` with:
+        - `fetchAndResolveQuestions(lang: LanguageCode)` function to fetch JSON data, resolve localized strings to the target language, and handle mixed old/new question formats gracefully.
+        - Helper functions `resolveText` and `resolveOptions`.
+    - Created a temporary test page `src/pages/question-test.tsx` to visually verify the `questionService` functionality for both English and Hebrew.
+        - Fetched and displayed lists of questions in both languages.
+        - Resolved a styling issue (black text on black background) on the test page by adding a local text color style.
+- **Outcome:**
+    - Core data structures for multilingual Q&A are in place.
+    - Question fetching and language resolution service is functional.
+    - Test page confirms service behavior.
+- **Next Steps:**
+    - Integrate `questionService` into `Scene3D.tsx` for game state management.
+    - Develop the `QuestionModal.tsx` UI component.
+    - Implement Q&A trigger on collision and answer processing logic.
+    - Update `tasks/current_tasks.md` with detailed sub-tasks for the Q&A system.

 ---